PiraTechnics/remissives/outstatic/content/posts/setting-sail.md

 ![A bunch of nerdy-ass voice actors sitting around and playing Dungeons & Dragons](/images/critical-role-I1NT.jpg)

-> Critical Role, a recorded show where 'A Bunch of Nerdy-ass voice actors sit around and play *Dungeons & Dragons*'

 Playing for the few months before my contract was up stirred something in me.
 A seed, planted long ago and neglected in recent years, soaked in some much-needed nourishment.
 Over the next few years, it would slowly blossom, as I spent time, first in the early stages of the Covid pandemic, then broadly, reading and reigniting my passion for stories.
 I began what would develop into a four year *D&D* campaign with friends across the country.
 I dove headlong into mythology and folklore, jumpstarted by obsessive (and frequently wine-fueled) *Hades* runs.
 And I read, and read, and *read*.

 ![Cover art for Hades by SuperGiant Games, featuring Zagreus, a lithe, spiky-haired protagonist hoding a sword in one hand and reaching out for a crystal with another](/images/hades-E5Mj.jpg)

-> *Hades*, the masterful roguelike game from Indie darling, Supergiant.

 ## *The bottom falls out*